Scottish clan: Tartan

-Tartans were traditionally associated with the Highland Clans and following the end of the Dress Act of 1746 banning tartans from being worn by men and boys, "district then clan tartans" have been an important part of Scottish clans.
+Tartans were traditionally associated with the Highland Clans and following the end of the Dress Act 1746 banning tartans from being worn by men and boys, "district then clan tartans" have been an important part of Scottish clans.
 Almost all Scottish clans have more than one tartan attributed to their surname.
 Although there are no rules on who can or cannot wear a particular tartan, and it is possible for anyone to create a tartan and name it almost any name they wish, the only person with the authority to make a clan's tartan "official" is the chief.
 In some cases, following such recognition from the clan chief, the clan tartan is recorded and registered by the Lord Lyon.
 Once approved by the Lord Lyon, after recommendation by the Advisory Committee on Tartan, the clan tartan is then recorded in the Lyon Court Books.
 In at least one instance a clan tartan appears in the heraldry of a clan chief and the Lord Lyon considers it to be the "proper" tartan of the clan.

 Originally, there appears to have been no association of tartans with specific clans; instead, highland tartans were produced to various designs by local weavers and any identification was purely regional, but the idea of a clan-specific tartan gained currency in the late 18th century and in 1815 the Highland Society of London began the naming of clan-specific tartans.
 Many clan tartans derive from a 19th-century hoax known as the Vestiarium Scoticum.
 The Vestiarium was composed by the "Sobieski Stuarts", who passed it off as a reproduction of an ancient manuscript of clan tartans.
 It has since been proven a forgery, but despite this, the designs are still highly regarded and they continue to serve their purpose to identify the clan in question.